 When it comes to cleaning, we are accustomed to instant results and black-and-white proof.
 A wipe of the counter results in crumbs, and a swipe of Windex produces a clear view.

-Indoor air quality solutions aren’t always as clear cut.
-And because we cannot see air particles with the naked eye, it’s easy to start to doubt whether or not an air purifier is even working to eliminate indoor pollutants.
+Indoor air quality solutions aren’t always as clear-cut.
+And because we cannot see air particles with the naked eye, it’s easy to start to doubt whether or not an air purifier is working to eliminate indoor pollutants.

-So, maybe you’ve taken the plunge and bought an air purifier or air purification system, but want to test it yourself to make sure it’s working.
-Or perhaps, you’re considering investing in a purifier and not only want to make sure they work, but make sure they’re effective at improving IAQ.
+So, maybe you’ve taken the plunge and bought an air purifier or air purification system, but want to test it yourself to ensure it’s working.
+Or perhaps, you’re considering investing in a purifier and not only want to make sure they work but make sure they’re effective at improving IAQ.

 Is My Air Purifier Working?

 We promise–you are not the first person to ask that question.